Chart Color Schemes

 York - Beverley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-York - Beverley's population is approximately 5,492 as of November 2025.
-This figure represents an increase of 334 people, a 6.5% rise from the 2021 Census which reported a population of 5,158.
-The growth is inferred from ABS estimates: 5,444 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density of 1.2 persons per square kilometer.
-York - Beverley's growth rate of 6.5% since the 2021 Census is within 2.4 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Interstate migration contributed approximately 94.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, York - Beverley's population is around 5,516 as of Feb 2026.
+This reflects an increase of 358 people (6.9%) since the 2021 Census, which reported a population of 5,158 people.
+The change is inferred from the estimated resident population of 5,444 from the ABS as of June 2024 and an additional 40 validated new addresses since the Census date.
+This population level equates to a density ratio of 1.2 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 94.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest a growth of 446 persons to 2041, reflecting an increase of 7.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to grow by 446 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 6.8% in total over the 17 years.

 Frequently Asked Questions - Population